hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red_gui-branch.md

 * New interpolation algorithm is ~15-20% slower than GDI for me as well, though still less spiky.
 (I have no dedicated GPU)

 [15:37:54](#rCLIXXpNhbP-kTX-WRZhBiYaEmBakTKCVwljbxXzV24) <hiiamboris (NOT THIS ONE)>:
 @qtxie your D2D plot looks strange though.
 Looks like every 2nd draw returns immediately.
-Worth investigating Ì†ΩÌ∏â
+Worth investigating üòâ

 ## 16-Dec-2020